svengrav/azure-table-viewer/README.md

 ## Security

+⚠️ **Important**: This application handles Azure Storage credentials and should be **self-hosted only**.
+Never deploy to a public server or share access with untrusted users.

+### Security Considerations

+- Connection strings contain sensitive credentials (account name and key)
-⚠️ **Note**: The current implementation stores the connection string in browser LocalStorage.
-For production, use:
+- The current implementation stores credentials in browser LocalStorage
+- API endpoints accept connection strings in request bodies
+- No authentication/authorization layer implemented

+### Self-Hosting Requirements

+- Deploy on a **private/internal network only**
+- Restrict access via firewall rules
+- Use HTTPS in production
+- Implement proper authentication before production use

+### For Production Use, Consider:
-- Session-based authentication
+- Session-based authentication instead of raw credentials
-- Server-side credential management
+- Server-side credential management (environment variables, Key Vault)
-- OAuth/MSAL for Azure
+- OAuth/MSAL for Azure authentication
+- Rate limiting and request validation
+- Audit logging for data access

 ## Error Handling